jorisslob/tins2025/README.md

 ## TODO

-- Mycelons don't do anything yet
-- Waterdrops sometimes jumps when they join
 - Show counts of organisms in tools
 - Show a score for biodiversity
 - Have a reset button
+- Waterdrops sometimes jumps when they join